Sukanya807/Pewlett_Hackard_Challenge/README.md

 ![](images/mentors_by_dept.png)

-Therefore, one mentor will need to train approximately
+Therefore, on a higher level, one mentor in each department will have to train more than 40 employees approximately which seems difficult.
+Since the ratio of retirement to eligible mentorship is so high, Pewlett Hackard will face great deficit in training the new employees.